 American Tree Sparrows are an unassuming native sparrow.
 Although they may not look like much with their pale, unmarked undersides, red caps, and brown backs, they are birds with many impressive hidden abilities.

 Indeed, American Tree Sparrows take part in lengthy migrations twice annually.
-These migratory journeys often span more than 1,000 miles (link), which is no small feat for such a tiny bird.
+These migratory journeys often span more than 1,000 miles, which is no small feat for such a tiny bird.
 Although they are not breeding birds in Michigan, these sparrows in Ontario breed along Hudson Bay – the nearest breeding population to Michigan.

 The entire population of American Tree Sparrows vacates the tundra habitat in which they breed to travel into the United States during winter.
 Here, they arrive in October and remain until mid-April.
 Most American Tree Sparrows have left Michigan by April’s conclusion, but stragglers occasionally remain until May.